JackBrenn/quakejs-docker/README.md

 <div align="center">

-### ⚠️ BROKEN: Broken quakejs.com Dependency
+### ⚠️ BROKEN: quakejs.com Dependency

-This container has a precompiled dependency on **quakejs.com**, which is no longer available online.
-This causes the container to fail on startup with connection errors.
+This container has a precompiled dependency which is no longer available online.
+Although this dependency is not needed for core functionality, the hardcoded connection attempt causes the container to fail on startup.

-BIG SAD FACE
+**Why it's broken:** The application tries to connect to an offline service during initialization.

+**Why we can't fix it easily:** Recompiling the application is out of scope for this project.

+**Recommendation:** Keep an eye on alternative projects like **[q3js.com](https://q3js.com/)** for future updates.

+😞

 # QuakeJS Rootless Project